Frequently Asked Questions

 How Does a Water Softener Work?

 It’s all about chemistry.
 The U.S. Department of the Interior classifies hardness based on the concentration of grains per gallon of calcium and/or magnesium.
 Through a process called “Ion Exchange” water is altered to a more neutral chemical state.
-An “Ion” is an atom or group of atoms which have lost or gained one or more atoms making them positively or negatively charged.
+An “Ion” is an atom or group of atoms that have lost or gained one or more atoms making them positively or negatively charged.
 A Water Softener exchanges the ions of hardness minerals for sodium or potassium ions effectively reducing the concentration of hardness minerals to insignificant levels.
-After a period of use, the sodium or potassium ions are completely exchanged and the unit has to be “
+After a period of use, the sodium or potassium ions are completely exchanged and the unit has to be “Backwashed” or “Regenerated”.
+This requires the use of sodium or potassium chloride, which is loaded into a “Brine Tank” and dissolved to form a briny liquid used to recharge the system.

 How Do I Know If I Have Hard Water or Contaminated Water?

-Hawkins Water Tech provides basic field water testing services for hardness, nitrates, iron, total dissolved solids and the presence of arsenic.
+Hawkins Water Tech provides basic field water testing services for hardness, nitrates, iron, total dissolved solids, and the presence of arsenic.
 Additionally, Hawkins Water Tech can facilitate the delivery of water samples to an independent laboratory in situations when specific levels of contaminants are necessary to build the appropriate water conditioning system.

 What is “Mushing”?

 “Mushing” is a term used to describe what can happen to some brands of pellet salt as it is exposed to water during regeneration over a period of time.
 Mushing of salt reduces its effectiveness for future regeneration cycles.
 Hawkins Water Tech recommends the use of solar salt crystals which are far more resistant to mushing.
-We offer many different types depending upon individual need
+We offer many different types depending upon individual needs.

 Is there fluoride in your bottled water?

-A Fluoride compounds are naturally found in low concentration in drinking water and some foods.
+Fluoride compounds are naturally found in low concentrations in drinking water and some foods.
 Water with underground sources is more likely to have higher levels of fluoride.
-Seawater contains a higher concentration than fresh water.
+Seawater contains a higher concentration than freshwater.
 During the Reverse Osmosis process used to produce our bottled water, Fluoride compounds are removed from the water.
 Most bottlers do not add fluoride and fluoride concentrations are not usually labeled on the bottle.
 Because of this, people who choose to drink bottled water instead of water from their tap may be reducing the amount of fluoride they take into their bodies.
 If, however, these same people substitute bottled water for beverages with sugar or acids (soft drinks and fruit juices) the impact of the lack of fluoride is lessened because of the reduction of other ingredients that degrade the surface of the teeth.
 Your doctor or dental professional can provide more specific solutions to a reduction in fluoride in the water that you drink.

 Where does your bottled water come from?